 Recycled passwords are one of the paths of least resistance for hackers.
 In fact, in 2019, a major data breach at Microsoft revealed that 44 million user accounts were vulnerable because of reused passwords, according to Forbes.
 The key is to “minimize your risk of exposure and reduce your attackable surface, Levin said, and part of that is using smart passwords.

-LastPass is your one-stop shop for password security
+LastPass Families is your one-stop shop for password security

-That’s LastPass in a nutshell.
-The industry’s leading password manager, LastPass, created this unique product with busy households in mind.
-It’s the safest way to store, share, and secure passwords for everything from your kids’ e-learning accounts to your parents’ credit card accounts.
+That’s LastPass Families in a nutshell.
+The industry’s leading password manager, LastPass Families created this unique product with busy households in mind.
+It’s a safe way to store, share, and secure passwords for everything from your kids’ e-learning accounts to your parents’ credit card accounts.

-Shop it: LastPass free for 30 days, then $1.99 per month, subscriptions.yahoo.com
+Shop it: LastPass Families free trial for 30 days, then $3.99 per month, subscriptions.yahoo.com

 Read more from Yahoo Life: